AdventHealth Daytona Beach: Services

 In July 2018, construction workers began to renovate administration offices for a 32-bed rehabilitation center.
 On January 2, 2019, the rehabilitation center opened on its own floor.
 Before opening it operated temporary on the fourth and ninth floors of AdventHealth Daytona Beach.
 It offers physical therapy, speech therapy and occupational therapy.
 Before coming to Daytona Beach the rehabilition center had been at Florida Hospital Oceanside.

 In late February 2025, the hospital became the second location for the SherryStrong Integrative Wellness Center, which offers cancer therapy for free.
 The NASCAR Foundation and the Martin Truex Jr. Foundation both gave money for the SherryStrong Integrative Wellness Center.

 Charity giving

 In early August 2017, Florida Hospital Memorial Medical Center donated stationery and medical supplies to the Jewish Federation of Volusia and Flagler County.

 Partnership

 In early January 2014, Florida Hospital Memorial Medical Center partnered with Bethune-Cookman University, to help Daytona Beach residents manage their diabetes or heart disease, with a program named Florida Hospital Community Care.

 Awards and recognitions

-The hospital received a grade A from The Leapfrog Group twenty-five straight times in a row from 2012 to 2024.
+The hospital received a grade A from The Leapfrog Group from June 2012 to May 2024, in November it was given a grade B.

+In 2012, Florida Hospital Memorial Medical Center was recognized by Consumer Reports as the safest hospital in Florida with a score of 72, and again it was recognized by the nonprofit organization in 2013, as the safest in the state with a score of 59.

+The medical facility received from the Centers for Medicare & Medicaid Services a five-star rating from 2021 to 2024.
+And received it again in 2026.

-AdventHealth Daytona Beach was recognized by U.S. News & World Report as being one of six hospitals tied at eighteenth for being the best in Florida in 2022.
+In 2022, AdventHealth Daytona Beach was recognized by U.S. News & World Report as being one of six hospitals tied at eighteenth for being the best in Florida.

+In late July 2025, the news magazine recognized the medical facility as the best hospital in the Deltona-Daytona Beach-Ormond Beach metropolitan area.

+On December 4, the hospital was recognized by Forbes in its new Top Hospitals list with a five-star ranking.